 Open your eyes and give you wonderful body a big wonderful stretch!
 You’ve done a great job!

-Find the free printable PDF of this kindness meditation for kids and 50+ other guided imagery scripts when you subscribe below.
+Find the free printable PDF of this loving kindness meditation for kids and 50+ other guided imagery scripts when you subscribe below.